livingearth-system/livingearth-system.github.io/index.md

 {%-
 include about-us.liquid
-title="About Us"
-heading="We are driven by the same purpose" subheading="From knowledge of the past, we can inform the future.
-We need tools to capture how we have historically shaped the landscapes of today.
-Earth observation data from satellites and aircraft combined with big data algorythyms gives us a unique insight.
-We have worked to develop a series of globally-applicable processing tools that allow us to describe, map and monitor land covers, habitats and ecosystems​" author="Prof. richard lucas" author_portrait_img="/assets/img/pexels-anne.jpg" image="/assets/img/pexels-anne.jpg"
+title="Our vision and mission" heading="We are driven by the same purpose" subheading="Living Earth is an open resource that supports understanding of how people but also natural events and processes have shaped the landscapes we see today that can help us to protect, recovery and sustainably utilise our resources for the benefits of both people and nature. " author="Prof. Richard Lucas, Aberystwyth University" author_portrait_img="/assets/img/heading/frenchalps.png" image="/assets/img/meetourteam/RLucas.jpg"
 -%}

 {%-
 include themes.liquid
-heading="Themes.
-Making sense of what we see" all="Read The research" url="/news/"
+heading="Themes relevant to Living Earth" all="Learn about our research" url="/news/"
 -%}
 {%-